Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet-custom-profiles.md

 ## Precedence of Kubelet configuration

-The Kubelet configuration of each node is created by merging several different configuration sources.
-For MKE 4, the order is as follows:
+The Kubelet configuration of each node is set through the merging of several different configuration sources.
+For MKE 4, the source merge order is as follows:

 1. Structured configuration values specified in the `kubelet` section of the MKE configuration, which is the lowest precedence.